Gertrude Street Booklet – A History of Gertrude Street

 Listen to a lecture by historian Val Noone, recorded at The Fitzroy Historical Society AGM in August 2013

-The following publications produced by various members of the Society over a period of time are available from the Local Collection in the Fitzroy Branch of Yarra Libraries, 128 Moor Street Fitzroy.
+The following publications produced by various members of the Society over a period of time are available from the Local History Collection at the Fitzroy Branch of Yarra Libraries, 128 Moor Street Fitzroy.

 MacRobertson, The Chocolate King,